SAP IoT – Services

 Once the data stored and managed we need to analyze and react on the data to designate business actions to be executed.
 We will cover that topic in the following sections talking about Rules, Actions and Query Services.

-A first service proposed by SAP Leonardo to help us store and manage the big amounts of data is the Time Series Management.
+A first service proposed by SAP IoT to help us store and manage the big amounts of data is the Time Series Management.

 There are 3 different storage types that differ in access speed and costs: